tylerlozano/tylerlozano/README.md

 <br>

 # Hey there, I'm Tyler 👋
-A full stack python developer with a focus on backend engineering and machine learning.
+A full stack python developer with a primary interest in backend engineering and machine learning.

 ### Connect with me